 Click here to read details of all the different types of housing we offer.

 Although you have a self-contained flat, there are common areas for socialising, communal laundry rooms, and guest rooms for family or visitors to stay.
-There are support staff on site during the day, who offer money and housing advice, and carry out housing support plans to ensure your needs are being fully met.
+There are support staff on site during the day.
 There is a built-in inactivity sensor system and every room is fitted with an emergency pull cord.

 We have a wonderfully diverse range of people living in our sheltered housing, from very fit and active older adults, to those who need support to enable them to live as independently as possible.